hmxmilohax/Guitar-Hero-II-Deluxe-360/README.md

 ## *Guitar Hero II Deluxe 360* is a Massive Quality-of-Life Overhaul Mod for Xbox 360

-### With features like an FC and streak indicator, custom track and menu themes, an increased song limit, and no strum limit, *Guitar Hero II Deluxe 360* makes the experience as definitive as possible!
+### With features like an FC and streak indicators, custom track and menu themes, an increased song limit, and no strum limit, *Guitar Hero II Deluxe 360* makes the experience as definitive as possible!

 ### 👉 See [Full Feature List]
 ### 📥 [Download Now!](https://github.com/hmxmilohax/rock-band-3-deluxe#%EF%B8%8F-what-youll-need)